Kingofkode/image-filter-project/README.md

 #### Creating a view
 The following example creates a 200 x 200 blue view and places its top-left corner at the point (10, 10) in the parent view's coordinate system (once it is added to that parent view).
 The color was changed to blue in this example.
 The full list of View's customizable properties can be found [here](View.md).
 ```
-// Initializes new view object
+// Initializes new View object
 final View blueView = new View(10, 10, 200, 200);

 // Sets background color to blue